 \subsection{Obliquity measurement}

-In order to possibly refine the orbital parameters obtained by \citet{Dalba2020}, as well as model the RM effect, we define a composite Keplerian model for a circular orbit of a transiting planet, i.e. one that also includes the RM effect.
-We assume a circular orbit, as \citet{Dalba2020} obtain a value for eccentricity consistent with $\sim$\,0 ($0.032^{+0.030}_{-0.022}$).
-This is performed using the {\tt modelSuite} sub-routine from the {\tt PyAstronomy} python package \citep{Czesla2019}, which employs the formulation of \citet{Ohta2005} for the analytical description of the RM effect.
-In order to estimate best fitting values for the free parameters, we ran MCMC simulations with 10$^6$ steps, burning in the first 10$^5$, through which we sample from the posterior probability distributions.
-The best fit model, fitted to the three data sets used (HIRES/Keck, APF/Lick \citep{Dalba2020} and CARMENES (this work)), is shown in panel (a) of Fig. \ref{fig: RV fit}, with the phase-folded RV curve, better representing the RM fit to the in-transit data, shown in panel (b) of the same figure.
+In order to possibly refine the orbital parameters obtained by \citet{Dalba2020}, as well as model the RM effect, we defined a composite Keplerian model for a circular orbit of a transiting planet, namely one that also includes the RM effect.
+We assumed a circular orbit as \citet{Dalba2020} obtained a value for eccentricity consistent with $\sim$\,0 ($0.032^{+0.030}_{-0.022}$).
+This was performed using the {\tt modelSuite} sub-routine from the {\tt PyAstronomy} python package \citep{Czesla2019}, which employs the formulation of \citet{Ohta2005} for the analytical description of the RM effect.
+In order to estimate best fitting values for the free parameters, we ran Markov Chain Monte Carlo (MCMC) simulations with 10$^6$ steps, burning in the first 10$^5$, through which we sampled from the posterior probability distributions.
+The best fit model, fitted to the three data sets used (HIRES/Keck, APF/Lick \citep{Dalba2020} and CARMENES), is shown in panel (a) of Fig. \ref{fig: RV fit}, with the phase-folded RV curve shown in panel (b) and a zoom into the in-transit region, showing clearly the RM effect and fitted model, in panel (c) of the same figure.
 The best fit parameters and their uncertainties, the prior assumptions, as well as a comparison to previously published values are given in Table \ref{tab: RV+RM fit results}.
-It must be noted that the last 4 observations performed during the night of 18-10, which are out-of-transit (OOT), present large and significant residuals for the fitted RM model.
-The nature of this offset is not entirely clear; it is most likely due to the fact that they were taken for the star at very high airmass ($1.75 \rightarrow 1.98$).
+We note that the last 4 observations performed during the night of 18-10, which are out of transit, present large and significant residuals for the fitted RM model.
+The nature of this offset is not entirely clear and it is most likely due to the fact that they were taken for the star at very high airmass ($1.75 \rightarrow 1.98$).
 In order to investigate whether these data points bias any of the results for the fitted parameters, we performed the analysis twice; once with all the data included and a second time with these data points masked.
-The results from fitting data with masked OOT points are given in Figs. \ref{fig: RV fit} and \ref{fig: posteriors}, and their equivalents with all the data points included in Figs. \ref{fig: RV fit appx} and \ref{fig: posteriors appx}.
-A comparison between the posterior distributions, shows that the inclusion of these 4 data points only marginally impacts the final outcome, and the results are not sensitive to them in any statistically significant way.
+The results from fitting data with masked out of transit points are given in Figs. \ref{fig: RV fit} and \ref{fig: posteriors} and their equivalents with all the data points included in Figs. \ref{fig: RV fit appx} and \ref{fig: posteriors appx}.
+A comparison between the posterior distributions shows that the inclusion of these 4 data points only marginally impacts the final outcome and the results are not sensitive to them in any statistically significant way.